 The Best 4 E-book Sites for Free Japanese Books

-The first is curling up with a cup of tea and a good book on a cozy weekend afternoon; the second is getting free stuff.
+The only thing better than curling up with a cup of tea and a good book on a cozy weekend afternoon is probably getting free stuff.
+And you can easily combine the two with the free e-book sites below.

-With free e-book sites—some of which are focused specifically on Japanese titles—you can build a massive digital bookshelf to explore every weekend of the year without ever spending a penny.
+With these resources—some of which are focused specifically on Japanese titles—you can build a massive digital bookshelf to explore every weekend of the year without ever spending a penny.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)